viktorpovazhuk/ship_segmentation_test_task/README.md

 ./eda_images: images used in EDA jupyter notebook. \
 ./examples: some examples created during project development. \
-./samples: baseline trained model and data samples for inference.
+./samples: baseline trained model and data samples for inference. \
+./src: src code of project.

 ## Baseline